 The ride out was delightful, as long as you discount the whining and fighting in the backseat.
 Farm after farm dotted the landscape along the rolling Pennsylvania countryside, and the weather was perfect.

 We even passed an Amish horse and buggy along the way.
-To which 7-year-old David exclaimed, “Look!
+To which 7-year-old D exclaimed, “Look!
 Someone’s in a chariot!”
 Ahem.
 Clearly we have some educating to do.

 When we arrived at Shady Maple, we were completely unprepared for what awaited us.
 Paul dropped me off at the door, and when I entered, it looked like the lines at Disney World.
 There were four or five long lines (that I eventually discovered led to the cash registers), which channeled us like cattle into two lines that led to the seating area.
 We obediently headed to our assigned seating line, thinking our wait was over.
 But, just like at Disney, as we rounded the corner, there was yet more waiting, and that line eventually divided into a couple of different hostess lines.
 It was truly comical.